-365 days ago this day I left Jacobs to experience the wilderness outside after working about 7 years with my friends.
+365 days ago this day I left Jacobs to experience the wilderness outside after working for about 7 years with my friends.
 Although it was a bit sentimental to leave my friends behind, I really needed that change.
-Yesterday, some of my former colleagues and I had a get together drink which made me feel a bit nostalgic.
+Yesterday, some of my former colleagues and I had a get-together drink which made me feel a bit nostalgic.
 So, I thought maybe republishing one of my last post for my former colleagues around the world together with their kind comments (Even some of them told poems for me!
 Look at their comments!), and the leaving card they prepared for me would be a good idea on this specific day!
-This way, I can prove despite being very busy these day, I haven’t forgotten them and the good time we had together.
+This way, I can prove despite being very busy these days, I haven’t forgotten them and the good time we had together.

 I think just looking at the comments below my text proves how Jacobs was successful in embracing the “Culture of Inclusion” and “Diversity”.

 So here is what I wrote for them and their kind responses:

 Sag nicht auf wiedersehn, und sag nicht goodbye!

 Have you ever experienced to be “sadly happy” or “happily sad”?!
 These two expressions will most certainly define my feelings at the end of this month when I will leave Jacobs to join another company in London… It is now a few weeks since I signed my resignation and sent my exit interview to Jacobs following to accepting a better offer from another company.
 It was an absolute pleasure and great honour working and befriending with you Jacobs fellas and in fact, the very best thing I liked about working with Jacobs.
 For sure there were things I didn’t like about this company and I did honestly mention them in my exit interview (hopefully Mr Jacobs will look at my criticism positively and try to improve things).
 However, I do strongly believe Jacobs people are wonderful and unforgettable.